Sugar High Productions

 "Beyond all that, Splore welcomed an amazing Cabaret show, featuring sensual lap dancing, daring rope dancing, and even more radical glass-walking and chainsaw action.”
 RedRaven.news

-“A particular performance that blew my mind and many others was the Blood and Milk Cabaret at the living lounge on the Saturday…This show stopping cabaret was proof that Splore was serious about entertaining.”
+“A particular performance that blew my mind and many others was the Blood and Milk Cabaret at the Living Lounge on the Saturday…This show-stopping cabaret was proof that Splore was serious about entertaining.”
 13thfloor.co.nz 02/04/2021

 Absolutely!
 Cabaret